News | Industrial Combustion Equipment

 All the latest News on our company

-Iñigo Béjar: “We will continue to generate combustion technologies to reduce emissions and improve efficiency”
+Iñigo Béjar: “We continue to generate new combustion technologies to reduce emissions and improve efficiency”

 We speak to Iñigo Béjar, CEO of E&M Combustion, about climate change, generation of new combustion technologies and trends in reducing emissions and opening up to alternative fuels, including hydrogen, which in his opinion are called to be the element of transition towards renewable energy to combat climate change.
 “The strategic commitment of E&M Combustion will continue to be the dramatic reduction of NOx emissions, generating increasingly innovative equipment, providing technologies and systems aimed at improving efficiency and minimizing emissions,” he says.

 - The Covid-19 pandemic has caught us all by surprise.
 How has this impact affected the international situation regarding equipment demand and new projects?

 The pandemic has produced widespread paralysis globally.
 It has been sweeping Europe, Latin America, the United States … has generated confinement in all countries.
 To date, we have wasted three months at best and projects are stalled.
 It seems that China is the only country in the global market that has been reactivated.